guna799/react-native-sample-app/README.md

 - `actions/checkout@v3` - To checkout latest code from your repository.
 - `actions/setup-node@v3` - To setup node version (whatever you are using).
-- `npm install -g yarn` - Install yarn using npm (skip this step, if you are using npm)
+- `npm install -g yarn` - Install yarn using npm (skip this step, if you are using npm).